-Customers should also follow the recommendations for the safe use of the TOE contained in par.
+Customers should also follow the recommendations for the secure usage of the TOE contained in par.
 8.2 of this report.

-7.5 Protection Profile (PP) claim
+7.5 Protection Profile conformance claims

-The TOE claims strict conformance to the following two Protection Profiles:
+The TOE claims strict conformance to the following Protection Profile:

-- BSI-CC-PP-0056-V2-2012 [BSI-56], which defines the security objectives and requirements for the contact based/contactless smart card of machine readable travel documents (MRTD) protected by the Password Authenticated Connection Establishment (PACE) mechanism; - BSI-CC-PP-0068-V2-2011 [BSI-68], which refers to contact based/contactless smart card with software application used for implementing electronic travel documents, such as electronic passports and similar.
+BSI-CC-PP-0055-2009 [BSI-55], which defines the security objectives and requirements for the contactless chip of machine readable travel documents (MRTD) protected by Basic Access Control (BAC).